fraud-intelligence-limited/fil-documentation/src/api-specification/contribution-controller/assembling-a-contribution.md

     fraudType: 'IPFraud',
     origination: 'SE',
     destination: 'GB'
-    sourcePeerId: 'mad_hatter'
+    sourcePeerId: 'wonderland'
   }
 ]
 ```

 ::: info

-The value must be a valid FIB user, otherwise an error is returned.
+The `sourcePeerId` value must be a registered peer identifier (`accountDomain`), otherwise an error is returned.

 :::